modyo/modyo-docs/docs/en/platform/channels/widgets.md

 ### Form validation

-The [catalog widgets](/en/widgets/) come with a default form validator called [veeValidate](https://vee-validate.logaretm.com/v4/).
 In order to locate the error messages that the validator shows us, we need to make a small modification to the **i18n.js** configuration file.

 1. We import error messages into the languages we need.
 2. In the **LoadLocaleMessages** function, we add the validator messages in the corresponding language.